bizarrefish/TestVisor/README.md

 Program to run on the guest, providing file upload/download, directory inspection and program control.
 Will provide live screen once the rest of the solution is ready.

+<a id="testDrivers"></a>
 ### Test Driver
 Used to manage a number tests of a particular kind.
-A test driver must know how to accept uploaded tests in some format or another, process and store them away, download the necessary parts to the guest, invoke the test and pick up the results.
+A test driver must know how to accept uploaded tests in some format or another, process and store them away, download the necessary parts to the guest, invoke the test on the guest and pick up the results.
 Currently supported are:
 - Windows Batch Files